evacechova/KODERKA-zaverecny-projekt--salon-A/README.md

 - so far, the website is optimised for use on mobile phones and computer screens
 - the code may contain notes on planned adjustments and improvements!
     - one of these improvements is adding more photos and adjusting the button size to have two visually different buttons
-    - I am also planning to review the code for the margins and paddings in some sections of the page to ensure the layout is consistent across all pages and all versions of the website
+    - I am also planning to review some of the original design choices to give the layout more of a consistent apppearance across all pages and all versions of the website